Effects of the West African Ebola virus disease on health-care utilization

 Further research is needed, as many of the research articles used in this review were rapidly initiated and opportunistic, making their conclusions less secure.

-Adults, Box Sexes, Children, Epidemic/Endemic, Female, Genitourinary and gynaecologic conditions, Health, Healthcare workers, Infections and infectious disease (all), Male, Maternal and perinatal health, Neonates/infants, Sexual and reproductive health, Viral fevers/VHF
+Adults, Both sexes (for groups of both male and female persons), Children, Epidemic/Endemic, Genitourinary and gynaecologic conditions, Health, Healthcare workers, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Sexual and reproductive health, Viral fevers/VHF